 Cultural things to do in Peru

 Tucume Archaeological Complex Known also as the Valley of the Pyramids, Túcume is one of the best representations of the three cultures that occupied the area: Lambayeque, Chimú, and Inca.
 The 26 adobe pyramids can be admired from Purgatory Hill, where viewers can appreciate why they took 500 years to build.
 Studies have determined that here there were eleven luxurious palaces, beaut...
-More info
+Read More

 Sacred City of Caral - Supe